 People can’t visit a store if they don’t know it exists, so getting your clients’ businesses listed on Waze is a smart move.
 How do you go about listing a business on Waze?

 There are two main methods to add a business to Waze:

 - Via the Waze app

 - By using the Waze Map Editor (WME)

 We’ll go over both methods.
 Using the app is a little bit easier, so we recommend that for first-time users.
 However, if you want more control, then using the WME allows more granularity.

 Add a business to Waze with the app

-First, make sure you’ve downloaded and installed the app for Android or iOS.
-Then, open the app and login.
-Next, tap over to the “Reports” menu.
+- First, make sure you’ve downloaded and installed the app for Android or iOS.
+Then, open the app and use your Waze business login or create an account.
+Next, tap over to the yellow “Reports” menu.
 This opens up a screen where you can add data to the app.

 - Door number

 It’s important to get business categories correct.
 The app uses this information to categorize the business, so people who are looking for “cafés” find cafés and not dentist offices.
 Choose the most relevant business category.